 #06.
 Leading Vacuum Cleaner Manufacturers

-Selecting a particular vacuum with all the characteristics and functionality you require is essential, but you also need to consider the reputation of the manufacturers.
-Some of the most popular vacuum cleaner brands include:
+Selecting a vacuum with all the characteristics and functionality you require is essential, but you also need to consider the reputation of the manufacturer.
+Some of the most popular brands of vacuums include:

-Shark vacuums are famous for being weightless, giving you plenty of suction power, and featuring a variety of onboard elements and tools.
-Some Shark models feature lift-away canisters for multipurpose cleaning or anti-allergy seals that help in preventing allergens from escaping.
-Shark vacuums also provide consumers with a lot of bang for your buck, and they often land at the top of bestseller lists.
+Shark vacuums often land on the top of bestseller lists and are known to provide owners with a lot of bang for their buck.
+They’re famous for being weightless, giving you plenty of suction power, and featuring a variety of onboard elements and tools.
+Some Shark models feature lift-away canisters for multipurpose cleaning or anti-allergy seals that help prevent allergens from escaping.

-Hoover has been there for decades, and with the broadest product line-up and features like the incredible Wind Tunnel technology that delivers powerful suction, there’s always a Hoover vacuum cleaner to fit your budget and cleaning needs.
+Hoover has been around for decades, and with the broadest product line-up and features like the incredible Wind Tunnel technology that delivers powerful suction, there’s always a Hoover vacuum cleaner to fit your budget and needs.

 Dyson is best known for paving the way in cyclonic root suction and bagless vacuums.
-The Dyson brand, unlike its competitors, marks the entry into higher dollar vacuum cleaners, with most of its devices priced above $200.
+The best Dyson vacuum cleaner marks the entry into higher dollar vacuum cleaners, with most of its devices priced above $200.

-It’s recognized for its impressive build quality and powerful suction machines.
-Most people purchase the Miele vacuums and keep it for years because of its durability.
-These vacuums are worth the investment, and most range from $400 and $1,000.
-While canister vacuums are their claim to fame, you can also get several upright vacuum cleaners.
+This brand is recognised for the impressive build, quality, and powerful suction of their machines.
+Most buyers of Miele vacuums will keep them for years because of their durability.
+Most range from $400 and $1,000, but they’re worth the investment.
+While canister vacuums are their claim to fame, you can also get several upright vacuum cleaners from Miele.

-Eureka offers its consumers a variety of vacuums in all shapes and sizes—from small handhelds to uprights.
-The most common characteristic when it comes to Eureka vacuums is their affordability.
-Most of its vacuums come in under $100, and some of its most budget-friendly hoovers are bestsellers for their category.
+Eureka offers consumers a variety of vacuums in all shapes and sizes, from small handhelds to uprights.
+The most common characteristic of Eureka vacuums is their affordability.
+Most of their vacuums come in at under $100, and some of their most budget-friendly hoovers are bestsellers in their categories.